 2.2.1 Isolation and identification of pathogen

-Sorghum leaves with typical turcicum blight symptoms collected were used for isolating the pathogen.
-To confirm presence of the pathogen in the collected specimen, the diseased leaves were scraped and observed under microscope.
+Sorghum leaves with typical turcicum blight symptoms collected were used for isolating the pathogen. r. reference

 Leaf bits of four mm2 with healthy and infected leaf portion were cut, surface sterilized using 1% sodium hypochlorite for a minute and rinsed in three changes of distilled water to remove the disinfectant.
 Leaf bits were blot dried before transferring aseptically on to PDA plates and was incubated at 27±1 ⁰C in incubator.

-Three day old mycelial bits developed from diseased leaf were aseptically transferred to glass slide and observations were made to confirm their identity based on morphological characters (conidia and conidiophore).
-The obtained pathogen cultures were sub-cultured on PDA after confirmation.
+Three day old mycelial bits developed from diseased leaf were aseptically transferred to glass slide and observations were made to confirm their identity based on morphological characters (conidia and conidiophore). reference The obtained pathogen cultures were sub-cultured on PDA after confirmation.

 2.2.2 Dual Culture Technique